-- TRX420TM1: The transmission is in neutral, and the neutral indicator (2) is ON. - Except TRX420TM1: The transmission is in neutral, the neutral indicator (2) is ON and the gear position indicator shows "N" - The engine stop switch (3) is set to RUN (△).
+- The transmission is in neutral, the neutral indicator (2) is ON and the gear position indicator shows "N". - The engine stop switch (3) is set to RUN (\bigcirc).

 Starting Procedure

 This ATV is fuel-injected with an automatic choke.
 Follow the procedure indicated below.